-- (b) the Minister must consult each participating State/Territory Health Minister. - (4) The appointment is to be made by written instrument. - (5) The Commission CEO holds office on a full-time basis. - (6) The Commission CEO holds office for the period specified in the instrument of appointment.
-The period must not exceed 5 years. - Note: For re-appointment, see the Acts Interpretation Act 1901. - (7) The Commission CEO must not be a Commission Board member.
+- (4) The appointment is to be made by written instrument. - (5) The Commission CEO holds office on a full-time basis. - (6) The Commission CEO holds office for the period specified in the instrument of appointment.
+The period must not exceed 5 years.

+(7) The Commission CEO must not be a Commission Board member.